 Now that you have finished washing your bottle it is time to set it aside to dry.
 Air drying is the recommended method for drying baby bottles.

 When placing your baby bottle and nipple out to dry, arrange them with openings face down.
-This will allow any water droplets to run down and out of your baby bottle.
+This will allow any water droplets to run down and out of your baby bottle or sippy cup.
 Avoid allowing water to pool in your clean baby feeding equipment as a pool of water can be a breeding ground for bacteria.

 The easiest way to air dry your baby bottles is by using a dish rack.
 There are even purpose made baby bottle drying racks available.
 These racks have hooks to dry your bottles as well as slots to dry your lids and nipples.
 The baby bottle drying rack is designed to take up as little room as possible, an absolute must for kitchens with limited space.